samwhindleton/wdiroutcomes/roadmap/week04/readme.md

 - GA sample descriptions (please don’t just copy and paste - add your own voice to this!):

-**DSI**
-Data Science Immersive Program
+**Data Science Immersive Program**

 Participated in a full-time immersive Data Science course, completing in-class projects, Kaggle competitions, and personal projects focused on real-world applications of data science principles and best practices.
 Acquired, cleaned, and explored large datasets using Python, SQL, and Tableau in order to present findings to both technical and non-technical audiences.
 Developed a portfolio of individually and collaboratively focused in-class projects, including: {list projects in bullets}

+**Have 3 classmates review your resume and be sure to utilize the resume checklist**

 ## Homework
 Homework due next Monday at 7 pm:

-DRAFT Brand Statement
+FINAL Brand Statement

-- Be sure to have 3 Peer Reviews and utilize the Brand Statement Checklist
+- You should have gone through 3 Peer Reviews

+Submit your Homework in Github in your [local market repo] (https://github.com/ga-students/dsiplusoutcomes/blob/master/SubmittingHW.md).

 Find 3 Organizations that pique your interest

 - Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.

 ## Local Market Presentations: